Southern Fried Cabbage And Sausage

 - Toss in the chopped cabbage- note: depending on the size of your pan, you may need to add in about half of the cabbage first.
 Then pour in the vinegar and carefully stir together.
 Cover the pan with a lid to allow the cabbage to steam through until tender, about 3-4 minutes.
 Then add in any remaining cabbage, if needed, and continue cooking for another 3-4 minutes.

-- Add the cooked sausage rounds back into the pan and seasoning the dish with the cajun seasoning, nutmeg, and red pepper flakes (if using).
+- Add the cooked sausage rounds back into the pan and seasoning the dish with the Creole Cajun seasoning, nutmeg, and red pepper flakes (if using).
 Stir everything together to fully combine.
 Allow the dish to continue cooking together for another 3-5 minutes and then remove from heat.

-- Taste the cabbage and sausage and adjust seasoning by adding more cajun seasoning, if desired.
+- Taste the cabbage and sausage and adjust seasoning by adding more Creole Cajun seasoning, if desired.
 Serve immediately and garnish with freshly chopped parsley if you’d like.
 Enjoy!

 Notes